Commonwealth Secretariat: Staff

 The chief executive of the Secretariat, and of the Commonwealth as a whole, is the Commonwealth Secretary-General.
 All Secretariat staff report to the secretary-general, who is also responsible for spending the Secretariat's budget, which is granted by the Heads of Government.
 It is the secretary-general, and not the ceremonial Head of the Commonwealth, that represents the Commonwealth publicly.
-The secretary-general is elected by the Heads of Government at the Commonwealth Heads of Government meetings for terms of four years; previously, until 2000, a term was five years.
-The current Secretary-General is Dominica's Patricia Scotland, who replaced Kamalesh Sharma as Secretary-General on 1 April 2016.
+The Head of the Commonwealth is more of a symbolic role, chosen by the Commonwealth leaders with no maximum set term.
+The secretary-general is elected by the Heads of Government at the Commonwealth Heads of Government meetings for a maximum of two terms of four years; until 2000, a term was five years.
+The current Secretary-General is Ghana's Shirley Ayorkor Botchwey, who replaced Patricia Scotland as secretary-general on 1 April 2025.

 The secretary-general is assisted by three deputy secretaries-general: one responsible for economic affairs (currently Deodat Maharaj), one for political affairs (Josephine Ojiambo), and one for corporate affairs (Gary Dunn).
 The secretary-general may appoint junior staff at his own discretion, provided the Secretariat can afford it, whilst the more senior staff may be appointed only from a shortlist of nominations from the Heads of Government.
-In practice, the secretary-general has more power than this; member governments consult the secretary-general on nominations, and the secretary-general has also at times submitted nominations of his own.
+In practice, the secretary-general has more power than this; member governments consult the secretary-general on nominations, and secretaries-general have also at times submitted nominations of their own.

+The Commonwealth Chair-in-Office is responsible for the representing the Commonwealth at "high-level international meetings and reinforces the Good Offices role of the Commonwealth Secretary-General."
+The "Good Offices" primarily focus on conflict resolution for the Commonwealth.
+The Current Commonwealth Chair-in-Office is the Samoan Prime Minister Fiamē Naomi Mataʻafa who is responsible for hosting the Commonwealth Heads of Government Meeting (CHOGM).
+This role has a 2 year term limit which begins before the start of the CHOGM.

 All members of staff are exempt from income tax, under the International Organisations Act 2005, which redefined the legal status of the Secretariat.